-The LPU will enter latent finger and palm prints of sufficient quality into an Automated Fingerprint Identification System (AFIS) to determine candidates with prints appropriate for comparison to the latent prints.
+The LPU will enter latent finger and palm prints of sufficient quality into an Automated Fingerprint Identification System (AFIS) in order to determine candidates with prints appropriate for comparison to the latent prints.

 The entry of prints into AFIS is subject to limitations.
 AFIS search results (i.e., AFIS Associations) are reported as investigative information.

 Latent impressions entered into AFIS and not dispositioned to an AFIS search result continue to search against newly acquired fingerprints added to the AFIS database.
-The Latent Print Unit will notify the requester of any reverse search results.
+Reverse search results from this continual searching process are generally reported as an AFIS Association.

-Comparisons based on Analysis, Comparison, Evaluation and Verification (ACE-V) methodology will be completed for AFIS Associations subsequent to a completion request and are generally performed only pursuant to judicial needs.
+Comparisons based on Analysis, Comparison, Evaluation and Verification (ACE-V) methodology may be completed for AFIS Associations subsequent to a completion request and are generally performed only pursuant to judicial needs.